lastralab/HomeShh/README.md

 First test:

--Yellow color means the light is ON but nothing is happening.
+-Yellow color means the light is ON but nothing is happening.<br>
--Cian color means a phone-call is happening.
+-Cian color means a phone-call is happening.<br>
--Red color is for Fire Alarm.
+-Red color is for Fire Alarm.<br>

 ![test1low](https://cloud.githubusercontent.com/assets/22894897/26525064/70a900ac-4321-11e7-8ad8-68f91556237c.gif)